-The two types of primitive autotrophs that are found on earth are algae and bryophytes.
-Both organisms exhibit undifferentiated, thalloid body structure.
+There are majorly two types of primitive autotrophs found on our planet, Earth.
+They are algae and bryophytes.
+Both organisms have a lot of similarities, exhibiting undifferentiated and thalloid body structures.
 Algae play an important role in ecosystems such as fresh and marine water, as primary producers and oxygen producers.
 The most primitive land plants are bryophytes, living in the middle of aquatic and terrestrial environments.

 Bryophytes are considered to be evolved from algae.
 Both algae and bryophytes’ cell walls are made up of cellulose and they lack a vascular system.
 The main difference that is found between the algae and bryophytes is the division of the plant body, where no division of labor is observed in the plant body of algae whereas the plant body of bryophytes internally divides into photosynthetic and storage zones.
 Let us learn more about bryophytes and algae.

-Algae are the plantlike organisms, which are classified under kingdom Protista.
+Algae is an organism that plays a very significant role in ecosystems.
+They are the primary oxygen producers in fresh and marine water.
+Algae are plant-like organisms, which are classified under kingdom Protista.
 Algae are mostly found in marine, freshwater, and wastewater habitats.
 They are unicellular.
 As most of the algae are autotrophs, they contain photosynthetic pigments in their cells.
 As with other modes of nutrition, the types of algae found are heterotrophic and mixotrophic.
 Mixotrophic algae use nutrition modes, autotrophy and heterotrophy.
 In the aquatic food chains, the autotrophic algae serve as the primary producers.
 Around 70% of breathing oxygen is produced by algae.

 All cells in the plant body are capable of growing and reproducing.
 The size of the algal body varies from microalgae to macroalgae.
 Cyanobacteria are prokaryotic microalgae.
 They are called blue-green algae as well.
 Seaweeds are macroalgae.
 Algae produce motile spores during asexual reproduction.
 Sexual reproduction occurs in eukaryotic algae by the fusion of male and female gametes, that are produced in different individuals.
 Hence, eukaryotic algae are sexually dimorphic.

+Bryophytes, on the other hand, are the most primitive land plants.
 Bryophytes are the non-vascular land plants, which are classified under the kingdom of Plantae.
 They are spore-producing plants and the gametophyte stage is the dominant one in the life cycle.
 Bryophytes are not seed-producing or flowering plants.
 They are mostly autotrophs.
 Some of the bryophytes such as liverworts do not contain chlorophyll, hence, they depend on a fungal partner for food.
 They grow in moist shady places, producing phenolic compounds which deter herbivores.
-Other plants are also benefited by the water collected by bryophytes.
+Other plants are also benefited from the water collected by bryophytes.

 In biology algae and bryophytes sometimes share common features and few of the characteristics distinguish them.
 The chloroplast pigments present in bryophytes are similar to that of the green algae.
 The food material stored in both of them is starch.
 The main feature which differentiates them is the higher level of organizations and the organs present in the bryophytes.

-Ans.
-Marchantiophyta (liverworts), Bryophyta (mosses) and Anthocerotophyta (hornworts) are the three divisions of bryophytes.
+Marchantiophyta (liverworts), Bryophyta (mosses), and Anthocerotophyta (hornworts) are three of the main divisions of the organisms, bryophytes.
 Liverworts are flattened mosslike leafy plants.
 The leaves of the liverworts lack costa.
 But marginal cilia are present in liverworts.
 Mosses consist of one cell of thick, simple leaves, which are attached to a stem.